 If you stick with us, you find out all you need to get the most out of your device or maybe even save a troubled relationship.
 (Well, the last one is a bit of an exaggeration, but we got your attention, right?)

 How It All Works: The Schematic Approach

 If you always ask, "How do they do that?" you don't have to go far.
-The following sections are just for you.
+This section is just for you.

 The role of the network service provider